 What the Data Actually Shows in Westbrook

 *Months of inventory = active listings divided by monthly sales rate.
-Source: TRREB Community Market Reports, Richmond Hill Q2, Q3 and Q4 2025.
+Source: TRREB Community Market Reports, Richmond Hill Q3 2025, Q4 2025 and Q1 2026.

 Q3 2025 was an outlier, with sales rising from 29 in Q2 to 46 in Q3—a 59% increase, making it the year’s busiest quarter.
 This surge likely resulted from shifting interest rates and a brief alignment of inventory and pricing.
 The median price dropped from $1,482,500 in Q2 to $1,335,000 in Q3, but this was due to an increase in freehold and condo townhouse sales.
 The detached median remained stable, moving from $1,566,000 in Q2 to $1,543,000 in Q3.
 Buyer activity varied by segment within the same quarter.

-Months of inventory in Westbrook remained balanced throughout the year: 5.1 in Q2, 4.4 in Q3, and 5.6 in Q4.
-The area did not enter buyer’s market territory, typically defined as above six months of inventory.
-Unlike other high-end Richmond Hill neighbourhoods with eight to fourteen months of inventory in 2025, Westbrook’s steady end-user demand and low turnover kept supply and demand aligned.
+Months of inventory in Westbrook remains balanced: 4.4 in Q3, 5.6 in Q4, and 4.2 in Q1 2026.
+The area has stayed out of buyer’s market territory, typically defined as above six months of inventory.
+Unlike other high-end Richmond Hill neighbourhoods carrying eight to fourteen months of supply, Westbrook’s steady end-user demand and low turnover keep supply and demand aligned.

-For the most up to date information about the Real Estate Market in Richmond Hill checkout the April 2026 Richmond Hill Market Update
+For the most up-to-date information about the Real Estate Market in Richmond Hill, read the May 2026 Richmond Hill Market Update.

 What Kind of Homes Does Westbrook Have?

 Westbrook is primarily a detached home neighbourhood.
-In Q4 2025, 18 of 25 sales (72%) were detached homes.
-Freehold townhomes accounted for five sales, with one semi-detached and one condo townhouse completing the quarter.
-No condo apartment sales occurred in any of the three quarters, indicating the neighbourhood does not target investors or first-time buyers seeking lower entry points.
+In Q1 2026, 12 of 18 sales (67%) were detached homes, with freehold townhomes accounting for the other six.
+No condo apartment sales occurred in any recent quarter, indicating the neighbourhood does not target investors or first-time buyers seeking lower entry points.

 The housing stock is a key attraction for buyers.
 Westbrook’s approximately 818 single-family homes feature stately stone and brick exteriors, spacious layouts, and lot sizes typical of the 1990s and early 2000s.
 The hilly, winding streets create varied lot orientations and home placements, contributing to the neighbourhood’s unique character.